 - National Origin

 You deserve to go to work every day in a safe environment.
 If harassment of any kind is making your workplace uncomfortable or intolerable, you have the right to file a complaint and potentially pursue compensation.
-Speak to a local law firm right away if you are being harassed at work.

 When Harassment Breaks the Law